Nikhilpuppa/ASIC_Design/README.md

 ```
 We can observe the intial values of the registers.
 ![image](https://github.com/user-attachments/assets/a721d221-b60c-4ce3-9e09-fd2a0e0459c8)

 3. Understanding lui instruction by checking the value in the register a0.
 We can see that the a0 value is updated after executing lui(load upper immediate) .
-The value 21(in hexadecimal) is given to the register a0 .
+The value 21(in hexadecimal) is given to the register a0.
+Note that the lower 12 bits remains the same which means lui perfoms basic addition for upper 20 bits.
 ![image](https://github.com/user-attachments/assets/0b6e1405-b9a5-4b35-99eb-afc0ccca2a80)